-One development is the spread of class actions outside the United States.
-To date, countries such as Canada, the UK, France, Germany, Italy, Poland, the Netherlands, Japan, Korea, Hong Kong, Australia, Brazil, Chile, Argentina, and Mexico—to name a few—have all considered or already allow some form of class actions.
-In addition, the European Union institutions in Brussels are considering EU-wide class action systems for certain types of claims.
-While these proposals are not identical to the U.S. system, they can create opportunities for similar abuses, such as settlements that benefit lawyers rather than claimants.
+There are troubling signs that U.S.-style class action systems are spreading globally.
+Almost every EU Member State, Canada, Japan, Korea, Hong Kong, Australia, Brazil, Chile, Argentina, and Mexico—to name a few—have all considered or already allow some form of class actions.
+While these proposals are not identical to the U.S. system, they can create opportunities for similar abuses, such as settlements that unfairly benefit lawyers rather than claimants.

 Click below for detailed information on our work outside the United States:

 As the European Commission's proposal on collective actions (known as class actions in the United States) makes its way through the European Union's legislative process, it is important to assess EU consumer opinion of the proposal and the safeguards included (and not included) in the legislation.
 This survey captured the views of 5,097 consumers across five EU Member States.
 Read More